 The method by which the TV Device determines the signalling available on a particular platform, and therefore which parts of the CI can be encoded, is outside the scope of the present document.
 Therefore the presence of the signalling in CI is optional depending on the requirements underlying platform.

-NOTE: A TV Device is expected to know which SI tables (e.g. BAT, NIT, SDT or EIT) are present for a given platform.
+NOTE: For a given platform, a TV Device is expected to know whether and how TV-Anytime CRIDs are signalled for events and which SI tables (e.g. BAT, NIT, SDT or EIT) are present for a given platform.

-EXAMPLE: If a platform does not require TV Devices to process the BAT then the TV Device is not expected to include the anc_bat key value pair in the CI.
+EXAMPLE 1: If a platform does not require TV Devices to process the BAT then the TV Device is not expected to include the anc_bat key value pair in the CI.

+EXAMPLE 2: If a platform does not require TV Devices to process TV-Anytime CRIDs associated with DVB events, then the TV Device is not expected to include the ep_crid key value pair in the CI.

 The CI URI follows a standard URI syntax for URLs.
 It shall consist of a scheme identifier followed by a colon ":" character, a hierarchical part and an optional query part prefixed by a question mark "?" character if the query part is present:

 scheme ":" hierarchical-part [ "?" query-part ]